dreasion/remote_video_camera-live_streaming-recording-django-opencv-raspberry_pi/README.md

                                                Working:

-                                               When recording is switched off and user clicks on the recording button the this function
+                                               When recording is switched off and user clicks on the recording button then this function
                                                (video_record_current()) function is called and in turn it edits a file named                                                                                                    recording_switch.txt and changes the content to "True-Current" and and then calls the index() function (redirecting to the index.html file).

                                                Now as mentioned above that a html image tag inside the index.html page calls